How to watch Mulan on Disney+ - UK release date and premium access announced

 Will Mulan be free on Disney+ (eventually)?

-Some viewers may wish to wait until the film is added to the platform for free – like all the rest of the movies on the streamer – but we don’t have an indication of when this will be, and it’s likely to be quite a while after the release date on 4th September.
+Yes!
+Some viewers may wish to wait until the film is added to the platform for free – like all the rest of the movies on the streamer – and the good news is that there won’t be too long for those fans to wait.

+According to Disne,y the film will be available to all UK subscribers from 4th December 2020 – just three months after the film’s initial release.

 It’s been a long journey to a release date for Mulan, which was originally slated for a November 2018 release, before being pushed back when it took longer than expected to find an actress to play Mulan.